BOSTON COMMON OFF-LEASH DOG PROGRAM

 The Friends, in collaboration with the Boston Parks and Recreation Department and dog owners from the community who formed into the Friends sub-group Common Canine, has developed a plan that provides meaningful recreation for dogs on Boston Common, protects turf and plantings from overuse, and minimizes interference with other users’ quiet enjoyment of the park.
 Approved by the Parks Commission in 2013, the Program aims to engage dog owners as active stewards of the park, to establish and enforce clear rules and expectations around dogs in the park, and to create a long-term, sustainable mechanism for restoring and renewing those areas of the park that are used for dog recreation.
 It is the first approved off-leash area in a city park that does not fence off and designate a single-use restricted space in this historically open park of shared use.

-Boston Common Off-Leash Dog Program Lawn Panel Maps
+Current Boston Common Off-Leash Dog Program Lawn Panel Map

 What dogs and their owners need to know: